Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Output Accuracy for Non-Reasoning Models

 \section{Output Accuracy for Non-Reasoning Models}

 As shown in \autoref{tab:arc_results_non_reasoning} the accuracies of the non-reasoning models were dramatically lower than those of the reasoning models (\autoref{tab:arc_results_modality}).
 For GPT-4o, in almost all cases in both modalities, the model generated an output grid that was incorrect.
 For Llama 4 Scout and Qwen 2.5 VL 72B, the same was true in the textual modality; however, for Qwen, in almost all cases in the visual modality, the model was not able to generate an answer at all and did not return the requested JSON format.
 This was true to a lesser extent for Llama 4 Scout.
-It is a topic for future research to determine why these models had difficulty generating answers in any valid format.
+Determining why these models had difficulty generating answers in a valid format is a topic for future research.